Make-School-Courses/ARCHIVE-SPD-2.4-Job-Search-and-Interview-Practice/README.md

 ### Term 3 Job goals

-Complete template in this spreadsheet, submit via tracker, and discuss your goals with your instructor.
+Fill in **columns H, I, and J** in the [Course Tracker](https://docs.google.com/spreadsheets/d/177VINzmBa23oLl5ndTbIE3ic5Dhv9L4JBclCDdLQnk4/edit#gid=136456159), and discuss your goals with your instructor.

 ### Linkedin up to date